 Why Is Humidification Important?
 Why Must Evaporation Be Avoided?

 Constant levels of salts, nutrients, and other cell culture medium components are essential for reproducible cell behavior, and are crucial for consistent and reliable in vitro results.
-Any evaporation from the cell culture vessels increases the substance concentration in the medium in an undefined way.
+Any evaporation from the cell culture vessels increases the solute concentration (e.g., salt, waste products) in the medium in an undefined way.

 This dramatically influences the vital functions of living cells, which leads to impaired cell behavior of all kinds, such as increased or decreased proliferation, up- and downregulation of gene expression, and induction of apoptosis/cell death.
 This happens particularly fast in low-volume cultures.

-The consequences of evaporation caused by humidity that is too low are frequently underestimated.
-Cells even react more sensitively to concentration changes than to temperature changes, which can markedly distort the results.
+The consequences of evaporation caused by too low humidity are frequently underestimated.
+Cells even react more sensitively to changes in solute concentration than to changes in temperature, which can markedly distort the results.
 Therefore, evaporation from cell culture vessels during live cell imaging experiments should be absolutely avoided.